soumilshah1995/How-to-receive-notifications-when-your-Glue-ETl-scripts-fail-Email-Alerts/README.md

 ![image](https://user-images.githubusercontent.com/39345855/199550250-5fb8e90d-6855-4e89-a038-d51f124f556d.png)

-* Set up a job alert to notify you each time your job succeeds or fails if you're concerned about the status of your Glue job and are weary of constantly checking the job console for problems or success.
-Today, we'll put up a mechanism for notifications that will let us know when one of our Glue jobs has failed or halted.
+* Set up a job alert to notify you each time your job succeeds or fails if you're concerned about the status of your Glue job and are exhausted of constantly checking the job console for errors or success this solution will really help you